 Chennai’s major landmark, Madras High Court is close to Marina Beach and St George Fort at Parry's corner.
 It is highly acknowledged by tourists and locals alike as it was one amongst the three High Courts that were prevalent in pre-Independent times under Queen Victoria’s rule in the 19th century.
 Also, it is the second largest judicial complex in the world.
 Established in the year 1862, it was created by merging the Supreme Court of Judicature at Madras and the Sudder Dewanny Adawlut.
 Designed in an Indo-Saracenic architectural style by ace architect, Henry Irwin, the building has beautiful domes and corridors that represent the ancient architecture really well.
 The ceilings and stained glass doors inside the court are a marvel in themselves, unlike any other courts in India.

 Cholamandal Artists Village:

-Placed on the East Coast Road, almost eight kilometres from the south of Chennai, Cholamandal Artists' Village performs an essential arts centre in the integrated state of Tamil Nadu.
+Placed on the East Coast Road, almost eight kilometers from the south of Chennai, Cholamandal Artists' Village performs an essential arts center in the integrated state of Tamil Nadu.
 Advance over eight hectares of land, it lies close to the Bay of Bengal and has become a great tourist terminal.
 Established in 1966, it is the largest conglomeration of artists from South India.
 It is home to 20 resident painters and sculptors who work together to gain self-sufficiency and create beautiful paintings, sketches, terra-cotta, stone or metal sculptures, batiks and handicrafts for their living.
-These art works are then displayed in an exhibition at this complex.
-Apart from the exhibitions, the centre has a museum, an art gallery and an amphitheater for staging plays.
+These artworks are then displayed in an exhibition at this complex.
+Apart from the exhibitions, the center has a museum, an art gallery and an amphitheater for staging plays.